-Getting to the Corn Islands without flying is very time consuming & unpredictable.
+Getting to Little Corn Island in Nicaragua without flying is very time consuming & unpredictable.
 We provide you with the details you need to make it happen for roughly half the cost of flying!
 Find out if you have what it takes!

-Disclaimer – We here at DIY Travel HQ travelled to the Corn Islands without flying & probably would do it again since it is still half the cost.
+Disclaimer – We here at DIY Travel HQ travelled to the Little Corn Island without flying & probably would do it again since it is still half the cost.

 However you really need to think twice as it is not only inconvenient, but very rough on your mind & body too.

-You may want to consider flying to the Corn Islands with La Costena airlines as the best way to get to Little Corn Island.
+You may want to consider flying with La Costena airlines as the best way to get to Little Corn Island.

 * Either way don’t forget to purchase travel insurance before any trip to Nicaragua.
-We’ve been using World Nomads for over 10 years – it’s the best-value provider we’ve found & we’ve also never had any issues on the few occasions we’ve had to make a claim.
+We’ve been using World Nomads for over 10 years – it’s the best-value provider we’ve found but there are important things to consider.
+Check out our post & find out which of our claims were successful or denied.

-We travelled from Managua to the Corn Islands without flying but it is also possible to get there from Ometepe (if the lake water is deep enough):
+We travelled from Managua to Little Corn Island without flying but it is also possible to get there from Ometepe (if the lake water is deep enough):